michaelshiloh/motorShieldAndBluefruit/README.md

   the default wiring would use pins 4, 7, 8, 11, 12, and 13.
 (This can be
 	changed, see the documentation)

-This means that we can use the default wiring for both devices.
+Since there are no pins used by both devices, we can use the default wiring.

 The motor shield can not be changed, but the Bluefruit module can be wired differently.
 Unless you have a good reason to do differently,